13. August 2019

 We also have a distorted picture of agriculture when I think of my daughter’s picture books: We should stop romanticizing agriculture.
 It is an industry that has become highly efficient.
 Let us face these facts and ask ourselves how we can make this production healthy and sustainable for ten billion people in 2050.

-The contrast between the allegedly evil agriculture and the stingy consumer is still en vogue: In agriculture, what is internationally competitive must be produced, and at the supermarket checkout, the lowest prices want to be captured by the scanner.
-In addition, trade now advertises regionality and sustainability in a contemporary way.
-How will this work?
-Which new value creation networks are necessary and how can farmers be paid for environmental services, sustainability, biodiversity and climate protection?
+In agriculture, what is internationally competitive must be produced, and at the supermarket checkout, the lowest prices want to be captured by the scanner.
+How can farmers be paid for environmental services, sustainability, biodiversity and climate protection?

 Last weekend I went to a Biergarten where the bratwurst cost 2.95 euros and the potato with sour cream 5.95 euros.
 That shocked me, especially because as an ecrophologist I know what processes are behind a bratwurst and what processes are behind a baked potato.
 This pricing is out of all proportion if you look at the value added behind it.
 If the procress of food production is more transparent for consumers, they can make a more conscious decision for or against certain products.